ERP Implementation Failure Facts

 Validation of the system is critical to an organization’s implementation and will aggregate comments about the system from project participants that may not have been involved in previous project phases.
 It is a point in the implementation focused on verifying the system is fully functional and delivers on behalf of the expectations of those who will use it.
 At this point all data is converted and should be purposeful for the organization going forward, along with putting a strategy in place as to how they’ll use that data to capture new value of the system.
 To this point and here after, communication is completely transparent between the company and the Datix team, while the client still retains full control and ownership of the project and has been involved in managing change across the organization by way of recommended deliverables from our leading experts.

 As we mentioned in validation, new participants will be brought into the project temporarily to essentially play with the system.
 These “mini pilots of the system” are small-scaled versions of the software that allows users to experience the system and walk through a typical process they would perform.
 Generally this testing is performed in a separate test environment than the organization’s, so that the company remains profitable whilst undergoing new system configurations.
 Only when the system is validated both by users and the project committee is it truly ready for deployment.

 Ultimately, businesses that diligently map their implementation project first will be best equipped to deal with the ebbs and flows of an ERP system implementation.
 This means understanding project goals, comprehending what realistic expectations are and fully grasping what the software can and can’t do prior to creating any deadlines or finalizing budgets.
-It is much easier to avoid failure than bouncing back from expensive disruption.

 Businesses considering a new system that want to avoid ERP implementation failure should read our latest e-book.
-It contains essential 101 resources on how to extract ROI from a system, and mitigate the most common project risks along the way.
+It contains essential 101 info on how to extract ROI from a system, and mitigate the most common project risks along the way.
 If you’d like further help on how your business should approach an upcoming implementation, contact our experts today!